 🍴 Serving suggestions

-These courgette and feta burgers are delicious straight from the oven in burger buns, with a cool minty yogurt dip.
+The courgette burgers are delicious straight from the oven in burger buns, with a cool minty yogurt dip.
 I serve them with sides like baked carrot fries, roast sweet potato, cheesy chips, air fryer sweet potato fries, or homemade apple coleslaw.

 The burgers are also delicious served cold as part of a Greek meze or with halloumi couscous salad for a light lunch.